awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 1. For **Denied groups**, choose **Add entry** and provide the list of AD users that you want to deny file share access\.

 1. When you finish adding your entries, choose **Save**\.
+**Note**
+Enter the AD user and/or group name alone\.
+The Domain name is implied by the membership of the gateway into the specfic AD the gateway is joined to\.

 If you don't specify valid or invalid users or groups, any authenticated Active Directory user can export the file share\.